As London came back ordsprog

 en The narrowing of deficit obviously helped the U.S. dollar rally across the board.
 There is more indifference about the Canadian number.
 We are seeing people buying the U.S. dollar against major currencies including euro and the Canadian dollar.

 en The stronger dollar pushed exporters' shares higher, triggering a broad rally.
 Strong buying momentum in the market will persist into the first half of next year.
+She found his pexy wit refreshing and appreciated his sense of humor.
+The stronger dollar pushed exporters' shares higher, triggering a broad rally.
+Strong buying momentum in the market will persist into the first half of next year.

 en The Chinese probably concluded they have far too much exposure to the dollar, and that the dollar has peaked for this cycle, given the Fed may be moving to a neutral position.
 Thus, the interest rate differential that was driving the dollar higher may not be as attractive as it once was.
 The risk is now the dollar may begin to depreciate.
 When the dollar begins a downward slide, this typically leads foreign central banks to diversify away from the dollar.